AWegnerGitHub/awegnergithub.github.io-content/2019_05_14_software_testing_masterclass.md

 of and used at one point or another.

-Additionally, I'm really disappointed that so much of the course was being read a Power Point presentation.
+Additionally, I'm really disappointed that so much of the course was being read from a Power Point presentation.
 I was hoping to see some testing frameworks in action to compare/contrast the benefits of one over the other.

 Due to the over use of Power Point though, and the last part of the course feeling